Dry Lightning Threat Triggers Bay Area Fire Weather Watch Warning

 SAN FRANCISCO (CBS SF) — With memories still fresh of the devastating lightning complex fires of 2020, the National Weather Service has issued a fire weather watch warning for the Santa Cruz Mountains and the East Bay and North Bay hills beginning Sunday afternoon.

-A weather system will be moving through the San Francisco Bay Area from Sunday until Monday morning, carrying with it a chances of thunderstorm activity.READ MORE: 3 Killed In Small Plane Crash, Fire Near Angwin Airport In Napa County
+A weather system will be moving through the San Francisco Bay Area from Sunday until Monday morning, carrying with it a chances of thunderstorm activity.READ MORE: Tamarack Fire's Wall Of Flames Closing In On Markleeville; Blaze Grows Overnight To 6,600 Acres

+⚠Fire Weather Watch has been issued for portions of the #BayArea beginning Sunday morning ending Monday morning.
+Concern is dry lightning ⚡sparking new wildfires 🔥 Details https://t.co/dIZvMf1zj8 #cawx #cafire pic.twitter.com/1W8hFzizu9

 “Thunderstorms will be a mix of dry and wet, but given how dry the fuels are any lightning strikes will be problematic,” the weather service warned.
 “The threat for thunderstorms diminishes Monday afternoon as the moisture moves northward.”